FredHutch/stlite-template/README.md

 You can make an effective GUI using Python and stlite as long as you remember that it is being run directly in the user's browser.

+- It will take a minute to load -- your users will benefit from patience;
 - Operations which require a large amount of memory, CPU, or I/O will likely cause problems -- try to keep the computation as lightweight as possible;
 - Any files which you need to read in must also be available to the user's browser,